JuJu Hughes

-Juwuane "JuJu" Hughes (born July 19, 1998) is an American football safety for the Arizona Cardinals of the National Football League (NFL).
+Juwuane "JuJu" Hughes (born July 19, 1998) is an American professional football safety.
 He played college football at Fresno State.

-Early life and high school
+Early life

-Hughes was born in Lemoore, California and grew up in Hanford, California and attended Hanford High School, where he played basketball and football as a defensive back, wide receiver and returner.
+Hughes was born in Lemoore, California, grew up in Hanford, California, and attended Hanford High School, where he played basketball and football as a defensive back, wide receiver and returner.
 He missed the first six games of his senior year due to a broken arm finished the season with eight receptions for 175 yards, including a 77-yard touchdown reception.
 Hughes committed to play college football at Fresno State over an offer from San Diego State.

 College career

 Hughes was a member of the Fresno State Bulldogs for four seasons.
 As a junior, Hughes was named second-team All-Mountain West Conference after recording 78 tackles with eight passes defended and a conference-leading four interceptions.
 He had 80 tackles, seven passes defended and two tackles and was named honorable mention All-Mountain West.
 Hughes finished his collegiate career with 247 tackles, 28 passes defended and seven touchdowns in 52 games played.